indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 To improve deployment lead times, batch sizes need to be made smaller.
 Long-lived feature branches are discouraged.
-In order to get faster feedback, it's better to integrate early and often.
+In order to get faster feedback, it's better to integrate early and often and deploy software in smaller increments.
 If we continue to reduce the batch size, we eventually arrive at a _single piece flow_, where every commit to version control flows through the entire software development value stream.
 Once all automated checks have passed, changes end up in production.

 Teams that are able to pull that off make use of practices such as [trunk-based development](https://trunkbaseddevelopment.com/), [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), [continuous delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) and [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment).
 They've invested in test automation and have designed their software for low-risk releases.
-They have also organised themselves so that the number of required hand-offs is reduced.

-Every time work needs to be handed off to another team, we increase deployment lead times.
-A hand-off requires communication and coordination.
-Unfortunately, even under the best circumstances, some knowledge gets lost.
-This is a potential spot where errors can creep in and work can pile up, disrupting the flow and increasing deployment lead times.

-### 1.3 Eliminate Constraints
+### 1.2 Eliminate Constraints

 Continually identifying and eliminating constraints in our work is key to improve throughput and reduce lead times.
 In [Beyond the Goal: Theory of Constraints](https://amzn.to/2yDMvRD), the author Dr. Goldratt states